MMarco94/top-k-densest-overlapping-subgraphs-docs/ALGORITHMS.md

 ---
 Let's remember that this structure only works for nodes with the same $f(\{w \in W \mid v \in w\})$.
 It's in fact necessary to replicate this structure for each partition of $V$, as in the previous section.
-To extract the node with the minimum adjusted degree it's necessary to look at the node with the minimum degree for each partition, and choose the minimum among those.
+To extract the node with the minimum adjusted degree it's necessary to look at the nodes with the minimum degree for each partition, and choose the minimum among those.

 ## Final Complexity
 This table summarises the complexity of each operation discussed so far